jeremija/BetterPEP8/README.md

 ##Note

-This has been tested to work on Sublime Text 2 and Python 2.7.5+
+This has been tested to work on
+* Sublime Text build 2221
+* Sublime Text build 3059